jasontcrabtree/WIP-2020-Portfolio/posts/css-variables.md

 HTML without CSS looks the same regardless of content — for Google, Twitter or this blog.
 CSS is (part of) what differentiates the design, style and brand of websites and products.

-## Here's an Example of A Basic Webpage Without CSS:
+## Here's an Example of A Basic Webpage Without CSS

 ![A Basic HTML Website with no CSS Styling](https://res.cloudinary.com/jasontcrabtree/image/upload/v1559324406/CSS-Variables-Case-Study/html-no-css.png)